nopnop2002/esp-idf-mpu6050-dmp/MPU6050_MADGWICK/README.md

 I used [this](https://github.com/arduino-libraries/MadgwickAHRS/blob/master/examples/Visualize101/Visualize101.ino) as a reference.

 # Change from original library
+In the ESP-IDF environment, it is difficult to acquire data from sensors at regular intervals.
-The time difference used for estimation was changed to a parameter.
+Therefore, the time difference used for estimation was changed to a parameter.

 # Hardware requirements
 MPU6000/6050/6500/6555 6DoF MotionTracking device.